Morningstar88/20-Apps-to-Help-Earth/README.md

 ![Title](http://i.imgur.com/zvU5EHg.jpg)

-###We have most of the technology we need to run our own affairs, without interference from large scale organizations.
-This is a collection of mobile and web apps that solve water shortages, deforestation, poverty, job creation, microfinance.
+###This is a collection of mobile and web apps that solve water shortages, deforestation, poverty, job creation, microfinance.
+We have most of the technology we need to run our own affairs, without interference from large scale organizations.
 <br><br><br><br>

 ###Part One: Production Ready Apps.